hmteditors/acmecleaners/README.md

 acmecleaners
 ============

-Clean up crew adding material not handled in earlier work on Venetus A
+Clean-up crew adding material not handled in earlier work on Venetus A

 ## Important note##